Stan Cawood

 Stanley Walter Cawood (8 March 1907 – 17 October 2003) was a pastoral worker, driver and tourism pioneer in Central Australia.
-He was the son of John Charles Cawood and he spent some of his early life, between 1926 and 1929, living at The Residency in Alice Springs (Mparntwe) during his father's period as government resident of Central Australia.
+He was the son of John Charles Cawood and spent some of his early life, between 1926 and 1929, living at The Residency in Alice Springs (Mparntwe) during his father's period as government resident of Central Australia.

 Early life

 Cawood was born in Bellingen, New South Wales and, after primary schooling there, he attended De La Selle Collage in Armidale and then St Joseph's College in Hunters Hill.
 After completing his schooling he began working as a jackaroo in New South Wales before traveling to Kolkata, then known as Calcutta, in India to deliver 500 horses that had been sold to the Indian Army.

 Biography

 Around the time that his father was appointed government resident Cawood moved to the Northern Territory where he worked as a jackaroo at Lake Nash Station, nearby to Alpurrurulam, where he was based for two years.
 He would sometimes travel with the police officer, constable Harry Allen over the Sandover track, to visit his father in Alice Springs; their vehicle was the second to be able to cover this route.

 In 1928 and 1929 Cawood began driving for Bond's Tours, operated by Bert Bond, one of the first tourism operators in Central Australia who based his business from Alice Springs and he would take tour groups to places like Arltunga and Palm Valley; these tours often lasted several days.
 In 1929 he joined the search for the Kookaburra (aircraft) and helped retrieve the bodies of Keith Anderson and Henry Smith "Bobby" Hitchcock where they had crash landed in the Tanami Desert; he worked alongside William George Murray They reached the Kookaburra on 13 June 1929.

 Later, in a newspaper report, Cawood recalled having seen Anderson and Hitchcock when they were refueling in Alice Springs before their crash and that he tried to impress on the importance of carrying ample water but that his warning was laughed off.
 Cawood said that there was an attempt to switch the last can of petrol for the journey with a can of water but that Anderson refused saying: "[n]o thanks.
 Petrol is more precious to me than water".

 In 1932 Cawood married Ethel Underdown, the sister of Ly Underdown, and, soon after their marriage, they moved to New South Wales where Cawood took work as a forester with the New South Wales Forestry Department.
 They later moved to Queensland where he was the manager of a mill and, during World War II, begun cutting timber for the Army.
 In 1941, after contracting Dengue fever, he was sent to Sydney where he worked in procurement for the Army.